 The markets for children's books and entertainment materials and educational technology products and other educational materials are highly competitive.
 Competition is based on the quality and range of materials made available, price, promotion and customer service, as well as the nature of the distribution channels.
 Competitors include numerous other book, ebook, textbook, library, reference material and supplementary text publishers, distributors and other resellers (including over the internet) of children's books and other educational materials, national publishers of classroom and professional magazines with substantial circulation, numerous producers of television and film programming (many of which are substantially larger than the Company), television and cable networks, publishers of computer software and interactive products, and distributors of products and services on the internet.
 In the United States, competitors also include regional and local school-based book fair operators, other fundraising activities in schools, and bookstores.
-In its educational technology business, additional competitive factors include the demonstrated effectiveness of the products being offered, as well as available funding sources to school districts, and, although the Company believes no other organization or company offers as comprehensive an offering as its suite of reading and math intervention products and services, the Company faces competition from textbook publishers, distributors of other technology-based programs addressing the subject areas of the Company's offerings, such as reading, phonics and mathematics, and, with respect to its consulting services, not-for-profit organizations providing consulting covering various areas related to education.
-Competition may increase to the extent that other entities enter the market and to the extent that current competitors or new competitors develop and introduce new materials that compte directly with the products distributed by the Company or develop or expand compe
+In its educational technology business, additional competitive factors include the demonstrated effectiveness of the products being offered, as well as available funding sources to school districts, and, although the Company believes no other organization or company offers as comprehensive an offering as its suite of reading and math intervention products and services, the Company faces competition from textbook publishers, distributors of other technology-based programs addressing the subject areas of the Company's offerings, such as reading, phonics and mathematics, and, with respect to its consulting services, not-forprofit organizations providing consulting covering various areas related to education.
+Competition may increase to the extent that other entities enter the market and to the extent that current competitors or new competitors develop and introduce new materials that compete directly with the products distributed by the Company or develop or expand competitive sales channels.
+The Company believes that its position as both a publisher and distributor are unique to certain of the markets in which it competes, principally in the context of its children's book business.